 Finally, I have found a way to put those skills to good use by teaching you how to flip antiques and vintage into profit.
 You will find the link at the top of the page :)

 Trying to date and identify antique furniture can be rather hard at times, especially here in Europe where the styles overlap and the boarders were forever changing.

-I shall be giving information on furniture restoration as well over time.
+Over time I shall be giving information on furniture restoration.
 We shall be speaking about PATINA and cleaning your antiques - rather than restoring them.
 Refinishing techniques, stripping, replacing parts and hardware - this list goes deep!

-Like I said I am an antique dealer, my expertise and love being furniture first - but how can one avoid the rest?
+Like I said I was an antique dealer, (pssst, I have never met a truely retired dealer yet) my expertise and love being furniture first - but how can one avoid the rest?